 The traumatizing experience of systemic discrimination

 I’ve always thought it strange that we have the “day of” or the “month of” in our calendars.
 I think it often ends up as a perfunctory exercise on performative involvement, or as a marketing strategy at worst.
-Despite this, today I’d like to choose a less cynical, more hopeful outlook, and focus on thinking about what is being acknowledged this month.
+Despite this, today I’d like to choose a less cynical, more hopeful outlook, and focus on thinking about what is being acknowledged this month: systemic discrimination and its traumatizing experience.

 Trauma vs PTSD

-Following the above, how do we articulate PTSD with the lived experiences of the Indigenous people, LGBTQQIAA2S+ folks, and BIPOC communities?
+Following the above, how do we articulate PTSD with the lived experiences of LGBTQQIAA2S+ folks and BIPOC communities?
 I’d like to start by defining trauma.
 Let’s see what these two sources say:

 Trauma results from an event, series of events, or set of circumstances that is experienced by an individual as physically or emotionally harmful or threatening and that has lasting adverse effects on the individual’s functioning and physical, social, emotional, or spiritual well-being.
 Trauma can affect people of every race, ethnicity, age, sexual orientation, gender, psychosocial background, and geographic region.
 A traumatic experience can be a single event, a series of events, and/or a chronic condition (e.g., childhood neglect, domestic violence).
 Traumas can affect individuals, families, groups, communities, specific cultures, and generations.
 It generally overwhelms an individual’s or community’s resources to cope, and it often ignites the “fight, flight, or freeze” reaction at the time of the event(s).
 It frequently produces a sense of fear, vulnerability, and helplessness (1).